-The context of the collector road network is proposed to be significantly different, however, than that of Route 37, with the focus being placed on a more walkable and friendly street thoroughfare design.
+The context of the collector road network is proposed to be significantly different, however, than that of Route 37, with the focus being placed on a more walkable and complete street thoroughfare design.
+The Complete Street policies shall be integrated into the plan.
 The change in context is based upon the classification of a road and to ensure compatibility with adjacent land uses and community goals.
 Particular attention should be paid to street network within the Urban Center.
 The surrounding land use, site design, and building design are features that will help create context and promote the creation of new communities, places, and focal points.
 Attention should also be provided to the context of the street in the immediate vicinity of existing and future schools, and the Neighborhood Village Commercial Areas to ensure that these prominent locations are safe and accessible to all modes of transportation.
-Bicycle and pedestrian accommodations should be fully integrated into street designs.
+Bicycle and pedestrian accommodations should be fully integrated to achieve complete streets.
 Appropriately designed intersection accommodations should include pedestrian refuge islands and pedestrian actualized signals.